ArnoCan/namedtupledefs/README.md

 **Python Syntax Support**

-* Python3
+* Python2

   This package requires the *exec* statement/function, it is separated into two variants instead of using shared code.
-  For the Python2 refer to the package namedtupledefs2.
+  For the Python3 refer to the package namedtupledefs3.

 **Python Implementation Support**

-*  CPython, IPython, and PyPy
+*  CPython, IPython, IronPython, Jython, and PyPy

-* IronPython, and Jython as soon as *Python3* syntax released.

 **OS on Server, Workstation, Laptops, Virtual Machines, and Containers**